-Throughout history, every culture has made books, or the equivalent of what passes for books, with whatever materials available at hand.
-Some communities would inscribe letters or symbols in clay that was then baked into a variety of shapes; others would create writing material crafted from materials such as plants and animal hides.
+Throughout history, every culture has made books, or the equivalent of what passes for books, with whatever materials they had at hand.
+Some communities would inscribe letters or symbols in clay that was then baked into a variety of shapes; others would create writing material crafted from plants and animal hides.

 Over the last century, industrial production has steadily replaced traditional handmade means of book making.
 What is interesting, however, is that while modern technology and the invention of the printing press have made it possible to produce books more efficiently and in large quantities, there are places in the world where books are still being made by hand, using natural resources and time-honoured techniques passed down from one generation to another.

 In parts of India, there is a strong tradition of products made by traditional crafts people using simple, indigenous tools.
 The range of Indian art and handicrafts is as rich and varied as the people who live in the subcontinent.
 Despite the march of time, the unique craft of handmade books is still very much alive in India today.
 The Night Life of Trees, In the Dark and The Very Hungry Lion are some examples of handmade books from India, using paper made from a mixture of cotton cloth remnants, tree bark, rice husks or grass.